 But you can store, share, talk, and collaborate on your files with other people in the right place.

-Igloo provides an intranet you'll actually like, delivered securely with our cloud platform.
+Igloo is an intranet you'll actually like, delivered securely with our cloud platform.
 It's easy to use, and even easier to customize.
-You can even extend your Igloo outside your company too, for use with your customers and partners.
+Extend your Igloo outside your company too, for use with your customers and partners.